bang-olufsen/create/README.md

 ## Legacy Code

-The original code for the project (SigmaTCPDaemon, SigmaClientTool Beocreate Server and the bang-olufsen.com-based setup tool) have been archived under the *beocreate1* branch.
+The original code for the project (SigmaTCPDaemon, SigmaClientTool Beocreate Server and the bang-olufsen.com-based setup tool) has been archived under the [beocreate1](https://github.com/bang-olufsen/create/tree/beocreate1) branch.

 The old DSP programs are in the *Speakers* directory, but please note that these aren't fully compatible with Beocreate 2.
 Beocreate 2 comes built in with the sound presets for these models.